ak7588/capstone/journal.md

 ![form](/media/archive-gallery.png)

+A small note on responses: I guess my assumption was that people with use this space to open up (because it's anonymous).
+But there still seems a barrier to that.
+People tend to reply in more detail on postcards on average compared to the electronic version.
+But that was worth trying to move things online.

 ---

 I found myself browsing the internet at 2 AM in the morning, waiting to close my fast this Ramadan when I came across Notion forms...
 Fast-forward, I've spent exactly 30 minutes, and...now I have a mini-server that I do not even have to maintain to create a public archive for my Capstone journaling responses!
 Yay!